When Pres. Shepherd is looking to win back Sydney.

 Shepherd attempts to order flowers for Sydney himself to the confusion of his staff.
 A big giant ball of Hilarity Ensues.
 To elaborate:

 First, his personal aide becomes rather worried that it is a reflection on her work performance that the president wants to send the flowers himself, rather than make her do it.
-Lewis tries to nose in on who the president is calling, for which Shepherd shoos him out of the office.
-And when he finally manages to make the call the the florist, the sales person hangs up when he says that he is the President of the United States.
+Lewis tries to nose in on who the president is calling, for which Shepherd shoos him out of the office, telling him, "I'm calling the Organization of the United Brotherhood of It's None of Your Damn Business, Lewis.
+I'll be with you in a minute".
+And when he finally manages to make the call to the florist, the sales person hangs up when he says that he is the President of the United States.
 He finally does get her flowers — from the White House Rose Garden.

 Which becomes a Brick Joke: sometime later, Shepherd makes a personal visit to the florist and mentions that the President of the United States did make the call.
 The florist faints on the spot.